Simple Things - Surprising Histories YouTube channel thumbnail

 how things got named how tools were named

-Shares audience interest in the origins and naming of things, with high search overlap on queries like how things got named and how tools were named, aligning with Simple Things' naming-origin angles, though content style is more humor-focused than historical exploration.
+Shares a focus on the origins and naming of everyday things, aligning with queries like how things got named and how tools were named, with a strong content overlap (75%) despite a larger comedy-focused presentation.

 TED-Ed YouTube channel thumbnail